syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ### Show Last Column

 Enabling the **ShowLastColumn** property applies default format to first column in the table.
-It's default value is FALSE.
+Its default value is FALSE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether last column format is present.